KELMI - how it started

-KELMI is the love-child of two friends, Zaya Gilchrist and Lucy Skuse.
-With a shared love of making, we both came to macramé with a desire to be creative and we found the prefect craft in fibre art which, for us, is extremely relaxing, meditative and good for the soul.
+KELMI was initially the love-child of two friends, Zaya Gilchrist and Lucy Skuse.
+With a shared love of making, they both came to macramé with a desire to be creative and found the prefect craft in fibre art which, for them, is extremely relaxing, meditative and good for the soul.

 Macramé has recently made a comeback after a hiatus: popular in the seventies, the art of making textiles from knotting dates back many hundreds of years.
 A textile is produced from tying a wide range of knots and patterns and the possibilities are endless.